microsoft/VFSForGit/Protocol.md

 ]
 ```

-# `GET /gvfs/config`
+# `GET /rgfs/config`
-This optional endpoint will return all server-set GVFS client configuration options.
+This optional endpoint will return all server-set RGFS client configuration options.
 It currently
 provides:

-* A set of allowed GVFS client version ranges, in order to block older clients from running in
+* A set of allowed RGFS client version ranges, in order to block older clients from running in
 certain scenarios.
 For example, a data corruption bug may be found and encouraging clients to
 avoid that version is desirable.
 * A list of available cache servers, each describing their url and default-ness with a friendly name
 that users can use to inform which cache server to use.
 Note that the names "None" and "User Defined"
-are reserved by GVFS.
-Any caches with these names may cause undefined behavior in the GVFS client.
+are reserved by RGFS.
+Any caches with these names may cause undefined behavior in the RGFS client.

 An example response is provided below.
 Note that the `null` `"Max"` value is only allowed for the last
 (or greatest) range, since it logically excludes greater version numbers from having an effect.
 ```
 {
-	"AllowedGvfsClientVersions": [{
+	"AllowedRgfsClientVersions": [{
 		"Max": {
 			"Major": 0,
 			"Minor": 4,